Semantically Guided Action Anticipation: Experiments

-\textbf{Methodological Elements.} In Table \ref{tab:ablation_method}, we ablate the main methodological elements of \mname on GeoImnet.
-We set up this ablation by removing the core elements of \mname, namely the structure loss ($\mathcal{L}_S$ - Eq. \eqref{eq:structural2}), the use of domain-agnostic reference anchors $\mathcal{A}$, the learnable anchors $\mathcal{A}_{t/s}$, the cross-domain attention (CD Attn. - Eq. \eqref{eq:cd1}, \eqref{eq:cd2}), and the regularization loss ($\mathcal{L}_{Reg}$ - Eq.~\eqref{eq:visual_language_structure_volume}).
-We then progressively add the considered elements until we reach \mname (settings (1)-(5)).
-For all settings, we report the relative improvement (w.r.t. previous row) and the absolute one (w.r.t. first row).
-In setting~(1), the visual classifier is trained on source and target samples using labels and pseudo-labels predicted by the text supervisor, which leads to a baseline model akin to LaGTran~\cite{kalluri2024tell}.
-In setting~(2), we add the reference anchors $\mathcal{A}$ and train the visual classifier as in setting (1), but we also add a loss to align visual representations with the related class anchors in absolute coordinates through cosine similarity.
-This yields an improvement of $+0.87$ with respect to (1), suggesting that imposing a reference structure beyond pseudo-labels is beneficial to performance but that absolute alignment is too restrictive.
-In setting (3), we extend (2) with a set of domain-independent learnable anchors ($\checkmark*$ in Table \ref{tab:ablation_method}, indicating that the weights of $\mathcal{A}_t$ and $\mathcal{A}_s$ are shared) and add the structure-preserving loss $\mathcal{L}_S$ (Eq.~\ref{eq:structural2}).
-The introduction of learnable anchors enables the relative alignment of the visual domain with the reference language domain, leading to an improvement of $+1.32$ with respect to (2) and $+2.10$ over (1), which highlights the benefits of the proposed relative alignment over an absolute one.
-Considering domain-specific anchors in setting (4) allows source and target domains to focus on the individual characteristics of the respective domains, leading to a further improvement of $+1.77$ with respect to (3) and a robust $+3.87$ with respect to the baseline (1).
-Adding cross-domain attention in setting~(5) allows to bridge the gap between target and source representations, leading to an additional improvement of $+0.44$ with respect to (4) and an overall improvement of $+4.31$ with respect to (1).
-We achieve the final configuration in LAGUNA, where we add the regularization loss, which prevents collapse in learning domain-specific anchors and leads to a further improvement of $+1.16$ with respect to (5) and an overall gain of $+5.47$ with respect to the baseline (1).
-Together, these improvements show the advantages of the careful design of \mname, highlighting the benefits of learning domain-specific visual representations still aligned to a reference language structure.
+\textbf{Methodological Elements.} Table \ref{tab:ablation_method}, ablates the main methodological elements of \mname on GeoImnet.
+We set up this ablation by removing \mname's core elements, namely the structure loss ($\mathcal{L}_S$ - Eq. \eqref{eq:structural2}), domain-agnostic reference anchors $\mathcal{A}$, learnable anchors $\mathcal{A}_{t/s}$, cross-domain attention (CD Attn. - Eq. \eqref{eq:cd1}, \eqref{eq:cd2}), and the regularization loss ($\mathcal{L}_{Reg}$ - Eq.~\eqref{eq:visual_language_structure_volume}).
+We then progressively add these elements (settings (1)-(5)) until we reach \mname.
+For all settings, we report the relative improvement (w.r.t. previous row) and the absolute one (w.r.t. first row). \\ \textit{\underline{Absolute alignment}} In setting~(1), the visual classifier is trained on source and target samples using labels and pseudo-labels predicted by the text supervisor, which leads to a baseline model akin to LaGTran.
+In (2), we add $\mathcal{A}$ and train the visual classifier as in setting (1), but we also add a loss to align visual representations with the related class anchors in absolute coordinates through cosine similarity.
+Setting (2) improves (1) by $+0.87$, suggesting that imposing a reference structure beyond pseudo-labels is beneficial to performance and that absolute alignment is too restrictive. \\ \textit{\underline{Relative alignment}} In (3), we extend (2) with domain-independent learnable anchors ($\checkmark*$ in Table \ref{tab:ablation_method}, indicating that weights of $\mathcal{A}_t$ and $\mathcal{A}_s$ are shared) and add the $\mathcal{L}_S$ loss (Eq.~\ref{eq:structural2}).
+The introduction of learnable anchors enables the relative alignment of the visual domain with $\mathcal{A}$, leading to gains of $+1.32$ w.r.t (2) and $+2.10$ over (1), highlighting the benefits of the proposed relative alignment. \\ \textit{\underline{Domain-Specific Anchors}} Adding domain-specific anchors in setting (4) allows source and target domains to focus on the individual characteristics of the respective domains, leading to a further improvement of $+1.77$ w.r.t (3) and a robust $+3.87$ w.r.t the baseline (1). \\ \textit{\underline{Cross-Domain Attention}} Adding cross-domain attention in setting~(5) bridges the gap between target and source representations, leading to$+0.44$ w.r.t (4) and an overall improvement of $+4.31$ w.r.t (1). \\ \textit{\underline{Regularization Loss}} We achieve the final configuration in LAGUNA, where we add the regularization loss, which prevents collapse in learning domain-specific anchors and leads to a further improvement of $+1.16$ w.r.t (5) and an overall gain of $+5.47$ w.r.t (1).
+These improvements show the efficacy of \mname and the benefits of aligning visual representations to a reference structure. \\